Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Examples of push marketing

-“Consumers are not actively seeking your services but, instead, you are pushing your product or services right to them,” noted Shagun Chauhan, vice president of Growth at Kology.
-“Push marketing will be in different forms, such as cold emailing, display advertising, face-to-face sales [and] trade show promotions.”
+“Consumers are not actively seeking your services; instead, you’re placing your product or service directly in front of them,” noted Shagun Chauhan, sales business development manager at Kology.
+“Push marketing can take many forms, including cold emailing, display advertising, face-to-face sales and trade show promotions.”

 • Product displays in brick-and-mortar stores